alevatri/diorisisscan/README.md

   </tr>
   <tr>
     <td><em>mCl</em></td>
     <td><code>Boolean</code>.
 Optional.
-Assign muta-cum-liquida clusters to the same syllable (as onsets).
-This does not affect the scansion but only the visualization of syllables (syllables containing a short vowel followed by muta cum liquida scan ambiguous).</td>
+Syllabifies <em>muta-cum-liquida</em> clusters as onsets, which may result in <em>correptio Attica</em>.
+If left unspecified, the parser returns all possibilities for syllables with a short vowel preceding this type of cluster.</td>
   </tr>
   </table>